david2003camilo/ecommerce-service/README.md

 ## Development server
 Run `npm run dev` for a dev server.
 The application will automatically reload if you change any of the source files.

+## Development data base with docker
+Run `docker-compose up` for a dev db.
+The db will automatically create database and tables

+## Destroy data base in docker

+Run `docker-compose down` for stop db.
+The db wiil automatically delete container of docker

 ## Build
 Run `npm run build` the project.
 The build artifacts will be stored in the dist/ directory.